 The Eurosystem has the statutory task of promoting the smooth operation of payment systems.
-This is crucial for a sound currency, the conduct of monetary policy, market functioning, and financial stability.
+This is crucial for a sound currency, the conduct of monetary policy, market functioning and financial stability.
 A key instrument which the Eurosystem uses for carrying out this task is the provision of payment settlement facilities.
-To this end, the Eurosystem operates the second-generation Trans-European Automated Real-time Gross settlement Express Transfer system (TARGET2) for the euro.

-In May 2008, TARGET2 replaced the first-generation system, TARGET, which was created in 1999 by the Eurosystem for the settlement of large-value payments in euro, offering a central bank payment service across national borders in the European Union (EU).
+To this end, in 1999 the Eurosystem created the Trans-European Automated Real-time Gross settlement Express Transfer system (TARGET) for the settlement of large-value payments in euro, offering a central bank payment service across national borders in the European Union (EU).

 TARGET was developed to meet three main objectives:

-- Serve, most importantly, the needs of the monetary policy of the Eurosystem.
+- serve, most importantly, the needs of the Eurosystem’s monetary policy.

+In May 2008 TARGET2 replaced the first-generation system, TARGET.
 Like its predecessor, TARGET2 is used to settle payments connected with monetary policy operations, as well as interbank payments, customer payments exchanged between banks, and transactions related to other payment and securities settlement systems, i.e. ancillary systems.
-As TARGET2 provides intraday finality, i.e. settlement is final for the receiving participant once the funds have been credited, it is possible to reuse these funds several times a day.
+As TARGET2 provides intraday finality, meaning that settlement is final for the receiving participant once the funds have been credited, it is possible to reuse these funds several times a day.

-Since June 2015, TARGET2 participants have been able to open dedicated cash accounts (DCAs) on the TARGET2-Securities (T2S) platform, which they can use to settle the cash leg of their securities transactions.
-Moreover, since November 2018, TARGET2 participants have been able to access the new service implemented by the Eurosystem for settling euro-denominated instant payments on an individual basis, around the clock.
-This new service is called TARGET Instant Payment Settlement (TIPS).
+Since June 2015 TARGET2 participants have been able to open dedicated cash accounts (DCAs) on the TARGET2-Securities (T2S) platform, which they can use to settle the cash leg of their securities transactions.
+In addition, since November 2018 TARGET2 participants have been able to open DCAs for TARGET Instant Payment Settlement (TIPS).
+TIPS is the service implemented by the Eurosystem for settling euro-denominated instant payments on an individual basis, around the clock.

 Building on the synergies between the two market infrastructures, the Eurosystem has been working intensively to consolidate TARGET2 and T2S services.
 This consolidation will, in particular, enhance the Eurosystem’s RTGS operations.
 In addition, the project will further strengthen cyber resilience capabilities and establish a single point of access to all Eurosystem market infrastructure services.

 TARGET2 is accessible to a large number of participants.
 Over 1,000 credit institutions in Europe use TARGET2 to make payments on their own behalf, on behalf of other (indirect) participants or on their customers’ behalf.
-Taking branches and subsidiaries into account, almost 45,000 banks worldwide (and thus all of the customers of these banks) can be reached via TARGET2.
+Taking branches and subsidiaries into account, over 44,000 banks worldwide (and thus all of the customers of these banks) can be reached via TARGET2.

 The report and its structure

-This report is the 20th edition of the TARGET Annual Report.
+This report is the 21st edition of the TARGET Annual Report.
 The first edition was published in 2001, covering TARGET’s first two years of operation (1999 and 2000).
-As in previous years, the report provides information on TARGET2 traffic, its performance and the main developments that took place in 2019.
-It is aimed mainly at decision-makers, practitioners and academics who need to reach an in-depth understanding of TARGET2.
+As in previous years, the report provides information on TARGET2 traffic, its performance and the main developments that took place in 2020.
+It is aimed mainly at decision-makers, practitioners and academics who need to have an in-depth understanding of TARGET2.
 We hope it will also appeal to members of the general public with an interest in market infrastructure issues and, in particular, TARGET2.

-In addition to the core content, this report includes seven boxes on topics of particular relevance in 2019 and an in-depth analysis of a specific TARGET2 feature.
-The boxes focus, respectively, on the evolution of traffic in TARGET2; a survey of TARGET2 activities and plans for the TARGET consolidation; liquidity distribution in TARGET2; the treatment of a TARGET2 participant in resolution; endpoint security in TARGET2; the detection of fraudulent payments in TARGET2; and the TARGET2/T2S consolidation project and future RTGS services.
+In addition to the core content, this report includes seven boxes on topics of particular relevance in 2020.
+The boxes focus, respectively, on the evolution of traffic in TARGET2 and the impact of the coronavirus (COVID-19); the introduction of TIPS pan-European reachability measures; the effects of Brexit on TARGET2 traffic; the strengths of liquidity-saving mechanisms in TARGET2; payment profiles of TARGET2 participants; major TARGET2 incidents in 2020; and the TARGET2/T2S consolidation project and future RTGS services.

 In the report, references made to the first-generation TARGET system (which was in operation from January 1999 to May 2008) are also applicable to its second generation, TARGET2 (which replaced TARGET in May 2008).

-Liquidity transfers between TARGET2 and T2S/TIPS DCAs and payments processed on T2S/TIPS DCAs were not included when calculating the TARGET2 indicators presented in this report.
+Liquidity transfers between TARGET2 and T2S/TIPS DCAs and payments processed on T2S/TIPS DCAs are not included in the TARGET2 indicators presented in this report.

-Despite the fact that both T2S and TIPS DCAs are legally part of TARGET2, these (technical) transactions are excluded from the calculations to prevent the system’s indicators being artificially inflated and to make the figures more easily comparable from year to year.
-Nevertheless, as a matter of transparency, some general (cash-based) and per-country statistics on T2S DCAs are provided on the ECB website.
+Although both T2S and TIPS DCAs are legally part of TARGET2, these (technical) transactions are excluded from the calculations to prevent the system’s indicators from being artificially inflated and to make the figures more easily comparable from year to year.
+Nevertheless, as a matter of transparency, some general statistics on T2S and TIPS DCAs are provided on the ECB’s website.

 1 Evolution of TARGET2 traffic